 The majority of observed interactions and all observed mortalities since 2002 involved dolphin and small whale species.
 False killer whales also had the highest interaction rate over the entire 2002-2022 period, with the highest number of observed interactions occurring in 2019.
 Short-finned pilot whales, bottlenose dolphins, Risso's dolphins, and rough-toothed dolphins are also occasionally observed, but in 2022, only one Risso's dolphin interaction was observed and none observed of the other species.
 Rough-tooth dolphin interactions were notably higher in 2020 compared to past years, but no contributing factors are readily apparent, with interactions closer to baseline levels for 2021 and none observed in 2022.
 Very few interactions were observed with striped dolphins, pantropical spotted dolphins, Blainville's beaked whales, pygmy killer whales, and Kogia spp. whales.
-Interactions with marine mammals grouped as large whales were also rare, with observed interactions with unidentified cetacean groups are shown in Table 73.
-In 2022, there were two observed unidentified cetacean interactions and one unidentified beaked whale interaction.
+Interactions with marine mammals grouped as large whales were also rare, with observed interactions recorded with humpback whales and one sperm whale in 2011 (Table 72).
+Observed interactions with unidentified cetacean groups are shown in Table 73.
+In 2022, there were two observed unidentified cetacean interactions.